 On this dayMar 19, 1939

-Lloyd Gaines Disappears After Winning Missouri Desegregation Case
+Lloyd Gaines Believed to Be Killed After Winning Missouri Desegregation Case

-After graduating from the historically black Lincoln University in 1935, Lloyd Gaines applied for admission to the segregated University of Missouri School of Law–the only law school in the state.
-In March 1936, the school notified Mr. Gaines that his application had been rejected, and instead offered to subsidize his tuition elsewhere (at a historically black law school or a non-segregated law school in another state).
+After graduating from the historically Black Lincoln University in 1935, Lloyd Gaines applied for admission to the segregated University of Missouri School of Law—the only law school in the state.
+In March of 1936, the school notified Mr. Gaines that his application had been rejected and instead offered to subsidize his tuition elsewhere (at a historically Black law school or a non-segregated law school in another state).

 Family members suspected that Mr. Gaines was abducted and murdered for his activism, while state officials claimed he fled and assumed another identity in response to threats against him and his loved ones.
 To this day, Mr. Gaines's fate is unknown.